jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day3_prep.md

 5. Outline and defend a typical bioinformatics based analytical pipeline, integrating key specialties and methods (The real *WHY* of the discipline).
 	- Group presentation (Weeks 11-12) on 'cool paper' (see Objective 3's point related to this)

+## Other questions
+- Are the assessments for reading a scientific paper sufficiently structured or do they entail a lot more work than I think?
+- For Outcome 2, do I need to do more work to assess or let the peripheral activities build it?
+- Move participation/discussion to Online Threads rather than in-class only (still keep in-class component but let that simply be voicing thoughts?)
+- More active voice of instructor needed for a course that has aims like these?

 ## Notes on Informal Learning and Assessments
 - Exit Ticket strategy for confusing days/topics